How to Become a Travel Agent

 And Canadians, you've also got some regulations to follow!
 You can find more info on Canadian travel advisor regulations here.

-What are the Education or Certification Requirements to Become a Travel Agent?
+What are the Education Requirements to Become a Travel Agent?

 Education Requirements to Become a Travel Agent